Germany's E.ON warns of extra plant closures as profit sags

 Shares in both groups rose as E.ON's first-half results slightly beat expectations, raising hopes among investors the worst could be over.

-Earnings before interest, tax, depreciation and amortization (EBITDA), or core profit, fell to 5.7 billion euros ($7.58 billion), while underlying net income plunged by 42 percent to 1.9 billion.
+Earnings before interest, tax, depreciation and amortisation (EBITDA), or core profit, fell to 5.7 billion euros ($7.58 billion), while underlying net income plunged by 42 percent to 1.9 billion.

 This was slightly above an average of analysts estimates for EBITDA of 5.6 billion euros and underlying net income of 1.8 billion.